jamesmartin/tvos-pug/README.md

 # tvos-jade

-Write TVML templates in Jade and wrap them in Javascript functions for use in a TVOS application
+Write TVML templates in Pug (formerly know as Jade) and wrap them in Javascript functions for use in a TVOS application

-Entirely motivated by ground-breaking experiments on [jade-tvml](https://github.com/2metres/jade-tvml) by [@2metres](https://github.com/2metres).
+Entirely motivated by ground-breaking experiments on TVML by [@2metres](https://github.com/2metres).

 One man's hatred of XML *can* make a difference.

 ## Install

-`npm install tvos-jade`
+`npm install tvos-pug`

 ## Use